oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

   * Minimum: 8 GB of ECC RAM
   * Recommended: 16 GB of ECC RAM

-* Emerald Web3 gateway with PostgreSQL:
-  * Minimum: 4 GB of ECC RAM
-  * Recommended: 8 GB of ECC RAM

 :::info

 During regular workload your node will operate with less than the minimum amount